Event-Streaming-Example/ese-orchestration/kafka/README.md

 - For the Kafka, let the `post-setup` container exit successfully before using any Kafka entities.
 - `post-setup` service will create the required topics and schemas for the rest of the services to use.
+- Make sure the `ESE_HOST_IP` has the value same as the IP address as that of the machine on which it is running.

 ## Setting up UI